Ultrasound arrives on digital on June 20th.

 A lot of sci-fi films are relatively cut-and-dry.
-Perhaps there’s an evil alien invasion or a giant monster consuming inhabitants of a sleepy town.
-Or maybe it’s about time travel or parallel universe jumping.
-These are familiar, comfortable tropes and stories to us; there is a level of familiarity and expectation that we can tap into to process what we’re watching.
-However, science fiction is at its best when confronting you with the unknown, either prophesizing or reinterpreting, turning our ideas and thoughts upside down in the process.
+Perhaps there’s an evil alien invasion or a giant monster consuming the inhabitants of a sleepy town, or maybe it’s about time travel or parallel universe jumping.
+These are familiar, comfortable tropes and stories to us all; there is a level of familiarity and expectation that we can tap into to process what we’re watching.
+However, science fiction is at its best when confronting you with the unknown, either prophesizing or reinterpreting – turning our ideas and thoughts upside down in the process.
 Ultrasound does both of these things at the same time.

-Ultrasound opens with Glen (Vincent Kartheiser); his car tires mysteriously blowing out on a backroad as he travels from a friend’s wedding.
-However, fortunately, for Glen, Arthur (Bob Stephenson) and Cyndi (Chelsea Lopez) live nearby.
-From that brief premise, you may think “okay, I know where this is going”, but don’t be fooled.
-For the first ten to fifteen minutes, Director Rob Schroeder and Writer Conor Stechschulte indulge your expectations.
-Their screenplay playing out the awkward interactions between a stranger and an odd couple exactly how you’d imagine.
-But, throughout something feels off; a psychological itch of uncertainty at the back of your mind.
-Whereas most films would keep irritating this itch, Ultrasound decides to split open your head entirely with a film-shattering twist before we’ve even exited the first act.
-And when Shannon (Breeda Wool) arrives on-screen, all bets are off.
+Ultrasound opens with Glen (Vincent Kartheiser) as his car tires mysteriously blow out on a backroad as he travels from a friend’s wedding.
+However, fortunately for Glen, Arthur (Bob Stephenson) and Cyndi (Chelsea Lopez) live nearby.
+From that brief premise, you may think, “okay, I know where this is going”, but don’t be fooled; for the first ten to fifteen minutes, Director Rob Schroeder and Writer Conor Stechschulte may indulge your expectations, their screenplay playing out in a series of awkward interactions between a stranger and an odd couple.
+But, throughout, something feels off with a psychological itch of uncertainty.
+Whereas most films would keep irritating this itch, Ultrasound decides to split open your head entirely with a film-shattering twist before we’ve even exited the first act, and when Shannon (Breeda Wool) arrives on-screen, all bets are off.

 READ MORE: NIGHT DRIVE